 Syntax: Unless otherwise noted the definitions of Greek words is from F.W.
 Danker, The Concise Greek-English Lexicon of the New Testament (2009).
 See the Greek Guide for the meaning of grammar abbreviations.
 Definitions of Hebrew words are from The New Brown, Driver, Briggs Hebrew and English Lexicon (1981).
 The numbering system of the Strong's Exhaustive Concordance is identified with "SH" (Strong's Hebrew number) and "SG" (Strong's Greek number).
 Strong's Online.

-Vocabulary: In order to emphasize the Jewish nature of the apostolic canon and its central figure I use the terms Tanakh (Old Testament), Torah (Law), Besekh (New Testament), Yeshua (Jesus), and Messiah (Christ).
+Terminology: In order to emphasize the Jewish nature of the apostolic canon and its central figure I use the terms Tanakh (Old Testament), Torah (Law), Besekh (New Testament), Yeshua (Jesus), and Messiah (Christ).

 The Great Harlot (17:1-6)